The Recorder Group usually meets every Thursday from 10am to 12 noon in St Arvans Memorial Hall, St Arvans, Chepstow.

 About the group

 Back in 2008 an idea for starting a complete beginners' recorder course was conceived by our Musical Director, Moira Fraser-Hook.
 Originally there were fifteen of us - most had never played a recorder before and some could not read music but with Moira's kindness and patience we were knocked into shape.
 Gradually over the years more experienced players have joined raising the standard to excellent.
-The group now numbers over 30.
+The group now numbers about 30.

 In July 2019 we were invited back to play in the John Lester lunchtime concert series at St Mary's Priory Church.
 We started with a rousing fanfare from two sackbuts (the fore-runner of the trombone) played by two of our talented members.
 The group performed a varied programme, including Bach and Handel, some Klezmer music and our favourite, "The Foggy Dew" which is a traditional Irish tune.
 We were chuffed that we raised £318 for this year's charity, The Macular Society which carries out research into, and supports those with, age-related macular degeneration.